whitjord/subnotes/README.md

 ### Todo

+* Add spaced repetition support (need to figure out if data should go in flashcards or be in one space under the notebook)
 * Check notepointer pattern
-* Add spaced repetition support to flashcards
 * Use more conventional conventions, checkout RFC 2119
 * Add more examples for flashcards, notes, and topics
 * Add possible HTML outputs for example questions/flashcards, notes, and topics